MCHbest. NPM 6: Developmental Screening

 Strategy.
 Provider Training

 Approach.
-Train medical, social service, and childcare providers on developmental screening.
+Train medical, social service, childcare providers, and home visitors on the importance of utilizing validated developmental screening tools.

 Overview.
 There is growing evidence that professional training may increase developmental screening rates.1